kheyer/Deep-Synthesis/README.md

 Deep Synthesis is running online at [deepsynthesis.xyz](http://deepsynthesis.xyz/).

+# Repository Structure

+    Deep-Synthesis
+    ├── Synthesis
+    │   └── Main program files
+    ├── build_aws
+    │   └── Instructions for AWS setup
+    ├── build_local
+    │   └── Instructions for local setup
+    ├── configs
+    ├── data
+    │   └── Small sample datasets
+    ├── media
+    ├── train
+    │   └── Code for retraining the model

+Main application files are stored in the `Synthesis` directory

+Code and instructions for setup on AWS are contained in the `build_aws` directory

+Code and instructions for local setup are contained in the `build_local` directory

+Code for retraining the model (assuming a local install) is contained in the `train` directory

 ## How to Install

 The Deep Synthesis repo supports local installation and setup on AWS.